The Michigan DUI Process

 - A few have been pulled over for speeding.

 - Most of our clients, though, wound up getting stopped because the police observed them swerving or otherwise driving erratically.

 Whatever they may be, the reasons (or, more properly, alleged reasons) for that first police contact are critically important.
 The police must have a valid, legal reason to stop a vehicle or otherwise request that a person submit to any kind of field sobriety tests (FST's).

 The specific tests you were asked to perform can be as important as how you actually did on them.
-The police simply can’t invent tests on the spot, so we’ll need to look at what you were asked to do, how those FST’s were administered, and your ensuing results.
+The police simply can’t invent tests on the spot, so we’ll need to look at what you were asked to do, how those FST’s were administered, and your performance while doing them.

 If you’ve been charged with a Michigan OWI offense, then you've already gone through this.